top of page

 Victoria, British Columbia

-By the turn of the 20th century, transporting mandarin oranges had become a quick way for a ship's company to make a lot of money.
-However, the outbreak of war slowed the demand for trade, and many orange ships were recruited for strategic military use.
-When the Great War ended, the orange trade resumed stronger than ever.
+At the turn of the 20th century, the mandarin orange trade was a quick way for a ship's company to make a lot of money.
+However, at the outbreak of war, many orange ships were recruited for strategic military use.

 1924::The Gift of Japanese Mandarins